AqwamCreates/DataPredict/docs/Tutorials/GettingStartedWithReinforcementLearning.md

 ## Classic Setup

-All the reinforcement learning models have two important functions: update() and episode update().
+All the reinforcement learning models have two important functions: update() and episodeUpdate().
 Below, I will show a code sample using these functions.

 ```lua